You read that right. D-Link’s Dynamic DNS service will soon be no longer.

 Thank you for your understanding.

-As you might have noted in the notice, D-Link routers’ Dynamic DNS feature will still work, but you’ll need to use it with a different host.
-From now till July 2nd, D-Link offers a 50% discount if you choose to use Oracle Dyn, which generally costs $55/year.
+As you might have noted in the text, D-Link routers’ Dynamic DNS feature will still work, but you’ll need to use it with a different host.
+From now till at least July 2nd, D-Link offers a 50% discount if you choose to use Oracle Dyn, which generally costs $55/year.

 You can learn more about Dynamic DNS in this post and have less than two months to make the necessary changes to your D-Link router.
 If you’re not using Dynamic DNS, though, there’s no need to do anything at all.